 However, the pandemic shut down many services at the IRS.
 According to a news release, the agency limited live phone assistance and other services "to protect the public and employees, and in compliance with orders of local health authorities around the country."
 Now, it's slowly opening the phone lines back up.

 The IRS still wants you to first consult its frequently asked questions page and Get My Payment tool for information.
 If those don't answer your questions, you can call the IRS Economic Impact Payment line at 800-919-9835.
 (This is the number printed at the bottom of each stimulus check confirmation letter just below President Donald Trump's signature.)

-Don’t get too excited — MONEY was unable to reach a human representative when it tried the IRS phone number on Monday and Tuesday.
+Don't get too excited — Money was unable to reach a human representative when it tried the IRS phone number after the May 18 announcement.
 Running through the main menu several times got us nowhere.
-Dialing 0 in hopes of getting an operator resulted in an error message: “We are unable to process your response.
-Thank you for calling the Internal Revenue Service.”
+Dialing 0 in hopes of getting an operator resulted in an error message: "We are unable to process your response.
+Thank you for calling the Internal Revenue Service."

 The line eventually hung up.

 To check on the status of your tax refund or find out more about your 2019 taxes, you can call 800-829-1954 or 800-829-1040 to access assistance.
 But neither of these have information — or, seemingly, any humans answering the phones — about stimulus checks.
 Unfortunately, your best hope for rectifying stimulus check errors may be your 2020 tax return.